Darlaston: Darlaston Green

+King's Hill

+King's Hill was placed in the County Borough of Walsall in 1966, having been transferred from the Municipal Borough of Wednesbury under a local government reorganisation.
+It lies to the south east of Darlaston town centre on the A462 road.
+St Andrew's Mission Church, a chapel of ease to Wednesbury parish church was consecrated in 1894.
+The church closed for worship in 2009 and the building has been repurposed.
+Its stained glass windows and World War memorials were relocated to Darlaston Town Hall.
+A recreation ground was opened in 1900, which Ordnance Survey maps show was later named King's Hill Park.

 Woods Bank

 Woods Bank lies southwest of Darlaston town centre, close to the Black Country New Road and the village of Moxley.
 It borders the borough of Sandwell and is primarily residential.

 The number of houses in the Woods Bank area increased by 87% between 1841 and 1871, and a sanitary report of 1875 describes a dwelling there as consisting of one lower and one upper room, with no ventilation or back door.
 In comparison with the rest of Darlaston, Woods Bank suffered greatly from unemployment in the iron trade as a result of the mid to late 1870s UK-wide economic depression, and has been described as "a distinct location of poor ironworkers".